hellofresh/health-go/README.md

 # health-go

 * Exposes an HTTP handler that retrieves health status of the application
-* Implements som generic checkers for the following services:
+* Implements some generic checkers for the following services:
   * RabbitMQ
   * PostgreSQL
   * Redis